 The maritime industry in the U.S. is a big part of the economy, for the whole country, for individual states, and for local areas.
 This is certainly true for Maryland with its strategic location on the Atlantic coast and with the long coastline of the Chesapeake Bay.
 Although the state is small, the many inlets and the Bay that presses well into the interior, Maryland has over 3,000 miles of coast.
-The maritime industry here is dominated by the large Port of Baltimore, but there are several other smaller ports used mainly for fishing and recreational boating.
+The maritime industry here is dominated by the large Port of Baltimore, but there are several other smaller ports used mainly for fishing and recreational and charter boating.

 In Maryland, as in any state with a lot of coastline and big ports, the maritime industry is important to the economy.
 It provides thousands of jobs and millions in revenue.
 The industry is not without its problems, though.
 If you work as a longshoreman or seamen in Maryland you know that you work in an industry that is full of hazards and in which you can easily get hurt.
 Too many maritime workers are hurt in Maryland and in other locations, in accidents that could have been prevented.
 If you get hurt on the job in a port or on a ship, let a Maryland maritime lawyer help you fight for the compensation you need to pay your medical and other expenses as you get back on your feet.

 Although Maryland’s coast is a long one, it is mostly dotted with small towns and small ports.
 The exception to that is the Port of Baltimore, located on the Patapsco River.
 The port area is not only a major tourist draw, with restaurants, shops, and the world-famous National Aquarium, it is also a major hub for regional industry.
 The Port of Baltimore imports and exports cargo and also has berthing space for cruise ships.